-On this Bring It In podcast episode, 1Huddle’s CEO and Founder Sam Caucci sat down with Brian Polian, the Associate Head Coach and Special Teams Coordinator at Notre Dame Football.
+On this Bring It In podcast episode, 1Huddle’s CEO and Founder Sam Caucci sat down with Brian Polian, Special Teams Coordinator at LSU, and former Associate Head Coach and Special Teams Coordinator at Notre Dame Football.
 He is also the author of Coaching and Teaching Generation Z: Honor the Relationships, which provides simple but effective ways to guide the giving and receiving of feedback and reminders of some of the characteristics that make Generation Z so unique.

 On this episode of Bring It In season two, Polian sat down with 1Huddle’s CEO Sam Caucci, and discussed teaching Generation Z, effective coaching, and recruiting.